nikitavoloboev/data/front-end/css/css.md

 - [CSS Remedy](https://github.com/mozdevs/cssremedy) - Start your project with a remedy for the technical debt of CSS.
 - [CSS Camera](https://github.com/WoodNeck/css-camera) - New way to see a web page with CSS3 3D transform.
 - [Devices.css](https://github.com/picturepan2/devices.css) - Modern devices in pure CSS.
+- [clean-css](https://github.com/jakubpawlowicz/clean-css) - Fast and efficient CSS optimizer for Node.js platform and any modern browser.